tribp/DSMR-Fluvius-MQTT-Openhab/README.md

 ```

 - 'systemctl': When turning a app into a service we need 'systemctl' , as part of systemd.
-I read that it is possible but not recommended since it is a part of the Linux kernel and is therefore deliberately not made avilable in containres.
+I read that it is possible but not recommended since it is a part of the Linux kernel and is therefore deliberately not made avilable in containers.

 ### 3.1 Testing your Serial Port